storm-enroute/mecha/README.md

 Ask yourself:

-- Did you ever notice yourself working on 10 different projects that depend on each other?
+- Did you ever notice yourself simultaneously working on 10 different projects that depend on each other?

-- Is publishing a snapshots artifact from one project to compile another project killing your productivity?
+- Is publishing a snapshot artifact from one project to compile another project slowing you down and killing your productivity?

 - You feel your projects are bitrotting because they don't live in the same repository?

-- Did you ever want to simultaneously work on different Git code repositories as if they were one big project, but commit changes to them separately?
+- Did you ever want to simultaneously work on different Git code repositories as if they were one big project, and commit changes to all of them at the same time?

 - Are automated nightlies and documentation publishing something you crave for?